orbitdb/orbitdb/README.md

-# orbit-client
+# OrbitDB

 ## Introduction

-Key-Value Store and Event Store on IPFS.
+Distributed, peer-to-peer* Key-Value Store and Event Log on IPFS.

 Requires `orbit-server` to connect to.
 Get from https://github.com/haadcode/orbit-server.

+_* Currently requires a centralized server.
+This will change in the future as required p2p features land in IPFS_

 ## Features
 - Distributed kv-store and event log database